pulumi/docs/pulumi-hugo/themes/default/content/blog/running-a-serverles-nodejs-http-server-on-aws-and-azure/index.md

 Interestingly enough though, the Cloud space has gone a slightly different route here (pun intended).
-While cloud providers like AWS and Azure provide ways to both create Http servers and to use Node.js, they offer a very different shape altogether for processing http messages.
+While cloud providers like AWS and Azure provide ways to both create HTTP servers and to use Node.js, they offer a very different shape altogether for processing HTTP messages.
-For example, in AWS, one needs to first setup an [API gateway](https://aws.amazon.com/api-gateway/).
+For example, in AWS, one needs to first set up an [API gateway](https://aws.amazon.com/api-gateway/).
 That gateway will then have 'methods' defined on it which point at 'Lambda Proxies' to finally process the request.
 The connected [AWS